aryn-pathak/material-delta/JOURNAL.md

     - I also don't want to spend too much time fiddling with the print settings everytime I need to print something.
 I want to just plug it in, upload a file (remotely), and boom- all the settings will be configured by algorithms on the raspberry pi and the print will start.

 DAY FOURTEEN // 6 April
+- Worked on software only today
+- The printer will be equipped with software for truly hands-free operation, which means the user just has to upload the STL file, which gets stored, sliced, with supports (if required).
+- This will mean that a raspberry Pi will be connected to the btt e3 mini acting as the computer uploading the file.
+The firmware is in a very early age, and will get a lot of features later on yay

+Code: 1 hour

 DAY FIFTEEN // 7 April
 - Pure CAD today.
 Absolutely nothing else.
 - The deadline's closing in, and luckily because of my time zone (IST), this ends on 9:30AM on 8th april, so I'll make the PCB and code and the last bits of CAD early tommorow 🤞

 CAD: 4 hours

+DAY SIXTEEN // 8 April
+- DONEDONEDONEDONEDONEDONE
+- (woke up at 5:30, skipped school, finished the printer by 10AM)
+- Finished CAD, Finished software, Compiled BOM (along with screws!)

+CAD: 1.5h
+Research, BOM, etc: 2h
+Coding: 45 mins
+(screentime shows music: 1h 45mins...?)
+total: 4.5 hours